 - Tier 1 – Usually limited to a meeting with the boss where the PM defines the project’s scope and decomposes it into the major deliverables.

-- Tier 2 – Stakeholders are surveyed for their requirements.
-Each project requirement is reviewed and either included or explicitly excluded from the project.
+- Tier 2 – We survey project stakeholders for their requirements.
+Each requirement is reviewed and either included or explicitly excluded from the project.

-- Tier 3 – An extensive process of identifying and analyzing requirements gathered from the stakeholders.
-Includes assessing stakeholders in terms of their interests and their ability to influence the project’s success.
+- Tier 3 – We follow an extensive process of identifying and analyzing requirements gathered from the stakeholders.
+It includes assessing stakeholders in terms of their interests and their ability to influence the project’s success.

 Project Scope Statement